eleonsolar/crud-demo/README.md

-#CRUD made with Codeigniter framework#
+#Ajax CRUD Codeigniter with Bootstrap modals and Datatables#

 ###Demo###